 Such a friendly atmosphere in Negibouzu

 As the atmosphere became more and more animated at the restaurant, I decided to end my day in Kumamoto by trying some beer from the region.
 Indeed, the city saw the boom over the years at different bars, each offering craft beers.
 Head to Voyager, a small bar located on the other side of the Shirakawa River, only 10 minutes walk from the city center.
 The atmosphere is very peaceful, but not surprising, for a Tuesday night.

 Kumamoto’s Voyager Bar

-Whether you are a shopaholic, a good foodie or just want to discover a different side of Japan, Kumamoto will surprise you!
-Kumamoto is one of the hosting city for the Rugby World Cup 2019, a good number of culinary and cultural specialties will be put forward to make you enjoy it to the fullest.
+Whether you are a shopaholic, a good foodie, or just want to discover a different side of Japan, Kumamoto will surprise you!
+Kumamoto is one of the hosting cities for the Rugby World Cup 2019, a good number of culinary and cultural specialties will be put forward to make you enjoy it to the fullest.